Let’s build your calendar

 How It Works

 In Week 1, Parent A has 4 days (Monday–Thursday) and Parent B has 3 days (Friday–Sunday).
 In Week 2, it flips: Parent A has 3 days and Parent B has 4 days.
 The pattern repeats every two weeks.
+Two transitions per week, four per cycle.
+The 4-day block lets each parent take the children on a short trip without breaking the schedule.

 Pros